By Kathryn Kosmides

 How you greet your clients sets the tone for the entire meeting.
 Take this time to check in with your attendees and solve any immediate problems.
 This will set you up for a great rest of your meeting.

-What I’m trying to say is, make sure you’re prepared to enter all meeting notes into your CRM before you jump into your next meeting or keynote.
+Make sure you’re prepared to enter all meeting notes into your CRM before you jump into your next meeting or keynote.
 If a great meeting happens but it’s never recorded, does it even really count?

 While you’re at it, set a reminder to follow-up with them after the event.